pmenglund/stacky/README.md

 Both commands respect local module caches in `.gocache/` so they can run without network access after the first dependency fetch.

+## Releasing

+Maintainers can generate release artifacts for multiple platforms with `./tools/package_release.sh <version>`.
+This script cross-compiles the Go CLI for Linux (amd64/arm64), macOS (amd64/arm64), and Windows (amd64), producing `.tar.gz` or `.zip` archives under `dist/` alongside a `SHA256SUMS` file.
+Pass the version tag you plan to release (for example `v1.2.3`) to ensure the archive names match the published assets.

+GitHub Releases are automated.
+Pushing a tag matching `v*` triggers the `Act on release created` workflow, which runs the same cross-compilation matrix, uploads the archives, generates checksums, and attaches everything as draft assets on the release for final review.

 ### Legacy Python CLI (deprecated)

 The historical Python implementation remains available for short-term migration needs.
 It is no longer the primary deliverable and will be removed in a future release.